-- There will be uneven growth which would mean that unsustainable patterns of mobility and land-use will persist with unchanged trend levels of effects on populations, biodiversity and environmental components including air and water.
-51 - There would be an increased likelihood of congestion and delay issues at critical locations including major junctions, especially along the M50 in the near term; and over-crowding on key public transport routes, especially within the M50.
+- There will be uneven growth which would mean that unsustainable patterns of mobility and land-use will persist with unchanged trend levels of effects on populations, biodiversity and environmental components including air and water. - There would be an increased likelihood of congestion and delay issues at critical locations including major junctions, especially along the M50 in the near term; and over-crowding on key public transport routes, especially within the M50.
 Congestion will mean that there will be significant delays in reaching targets for lower emissions to air including noise and pollutants and this will be compounded by lower utilisation of public transportation.
-There would be a failure to maximise contributions towards improving sustainable mobility (there would be increases in the number of journeys by car taken as a percentage of all journeys
+There would be a failure to maximise contributions towards improving sustainable mobility (there would be increases in the number of journeys by car taken as a percentage of all journeys taken) and a failure to contribute towards managing traffic flows.
+Uneven growth would also be likely to result in a reduced efficiency of energy resource utilisation.

-47 SEOs CH1 CH2
+SEOs CH1 CH2

-48 SEOs AC1 AC2 AC3 PHH1 PHH2 B1 B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1
+&lt;sup>48 SEOs AC1 AC2 AC3 PHH1 PHH2 B1 B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1